FaserF/hassio-addons/apache2-minimal-mariadb/README.md

 For detailed information, configuration, and folder usage, please refer to the **[Documentation](DOCS.md)** (also available via the **Documentation** tab in the Home Assistant interface).

+## 🚀 Installation

+1. Add this repository to Home Assistant.
+2. Install the **Apache2 Minimal with MariaDB Client** add-on.
+3. Place your website files in `document_root` (Default: `/share/htdocs`).
+4. Start the add-on.

 ---

 ## 👨‍💻 Credits & License